defenseunicorns/uds-cli/docs/runner.md

 ### VS Code

-To do this in VS Code you can install the [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and add the following to your `settings.json` (pinning `main` to your IDE runner version if desired, and changing the `tasks` subdirectory to your chosen pattern for imported task files):
+To do this in VS Code you can install the [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and add the following to your `settings.json` (pinning `main` to your UDS Runner version if desired, and changing the `tasks` subdirectory to your chosen pattern for imported task files):

 ```json
     "yaml.schemas": {